mpilosov/messager/README.md

 To use, follow the comments in `send_message.py` or the following example (be aware that some characters need to be specially encoded.
 If you want to add support for this, please submit a PR):

 ```
-python send_message.py 3038675309 verizon "Hey there buddy.
+python send_message.py 3038675309 ver "Hey there buddy.
 Your simulation results are ready for you."

 ```